speps/speps.github.io/content/articles/torus-trooper-part1.md

 ## Wrapping up

 With all of this, we've managed to compile a new Windows executable!
 What amazed me is how little language changes were necessary.
 The biggest change was related to Phobos and deprecated library features.

+Running the game and seeing if it runs will be part 2.